wp-plugins/blogchat-chat-system/readme.txt

 = 1.0.4 =

 Fixed an issue with the improper display of links due to a faulty link discover regex.

+= 1.0.5 =

+Fixed an issue with the improper display of user list panel.

 == Upgrade Notice ==